 Researchers found that there was a 277 percent increased risk of impulse control disorders for patients who took dopamine receptor agonist drugs like Abilify.

-If you or a loved one engaged in compulsive behavior that caused emotional or financial damages to you or your family, contact the skilled attorneys at Lynch Law Firm.
+If you or a loved one engaged in compulsive behavior that caused emotional or financial damages to you or your family, contact the skilled attorneys at Lynch Law Firm, PC.
 We may be able to help you file an Abilify lawsuit to recover fair compensation.

 Find Out If You Can Join an Abilify Lawsuit